Parliamentary.ai

 Overview

-This bill aims to make it illegal to administer botulinum toxin and cosmetic fillers to anyone under 18 in England.
-It establishes penalties for individuals and businesses that violate this law, with exceptions for registered medical practitioners and other regulated health professionals acting under their direction, provided reasonable steps are taken to verify the individual's age.
+This bill aims to make it illegal to administer botulinum toxin or cosmetic fillers to anyone under 18 in England.
+It outlines the offences, enforcement mechanisms, and the potential penalties for those who violate the law.

 Description

-Enforcement: Local weights and measures authorities will be responsible for enforcing the provisions concerning businesses.
+• Enforcement (Section 4): Local weights and measures authorities are responsible for enforcing the provisions concerning businesses.

 Government Spending